 - Hike off the beaten path and explore remote villages, allowing you to experience a side of the region rarely seen by tourists.

-- Trek the shorter version of the Classic Inca Trail, which is perfect for those who want the experience without the longer journey.
+- Walk the shorter version of the Classic Inca Trail—perfect for those who want the experience without the extended trek.

-- Arrive at Machu Picchu twice, giving you the unique opportunity to capture stunning photos from different perspectives.
+- Visit Machu Picchu twice, giving you the unique opportunity to capture stunning photos from different perspectives.

-- Support our social projects while you travel, contributing positively to the communities you visit.
+- Support our social projects as you travel, positively contributing to the communities you visit.

-Day 1: Cusco — Hotsprings — Kiswarani Falls — Blue Lake
+Day 1: Cusco — Hot Springs — Kiswarani Waterfalls — Blue Lagoon

 - Depart from Cusco at 4:30 a.m.

-- Enjoy a 3-hour drive to Lares Hot Springs for some relaxation.
+- Enjoy a 3-hour drive to the Lares Hot Springs for a relaxing soak.

-- Have breakfast and then embark on a 4-hour hike through Kiswarani Valley.
+- Have breakfast and begin a 4-hour hike through the Kiswarani Valley.

-Day 2: Blue Lake — Condor Pass — Canchacancha
+Day 2: Blue Lagoon — Condor Pass — Canchacancha

-- Wake up to morning coffee in your tent.
+- Wake up with morning coffee in your tent.

-- Wake up to a hot drink and breakfast.
+- Wake up with a hot drink and breakfast.

-- Spend some time exploring the village and visiting a local school.
+- Spend time exploring the village and visiting a local school.

-- Descend to the Sacred Valley and enjoy lunch.
+- Descend into the Sacred Valley and enjoy lunch.

-- After lunch, travel to Salineras and spend the night in Ollantaytambo.
+- After lunch, travel to the Salt Mines and spend the night in Ollantaytambo.

 Day 4: Ollantaytambo — Km 104 — Aguas Calientes

-- Board the Expedition train to Km 104 to start the Short Inca Trail.
+- Take the Expedition train to Km 104 to begin the Short Inca Trail.

 - Visit the archaeological sites of Chachabamba, Wiñaywayna, and the Sun Gate.

-- Arrive at Machu Picchu in the late afternoon.
+- Arrive at Machu Picchu in the afternoon.

-- Have dinner at a local restaurant and spend the night in a hotel.
+- Dine at a local restaurant and stay overnight in a hotel.

 Day 5: Explore Machu Picchu — Return to Cusco